samicbeans/dashboard/README.md

-# Web Development Project 5 - _My Events Dashboard_
+# Web Development Project 6 - _My Events Dashboard Part 2_

 Submitted by: Sami Chen

 This web app: **shows a dashboard that provides an at-a-glance summary of information gathered from a public API called Seatgeek, as well as some information of the entries that were gathered.
-Users can specify the data fetched from the API with the search feature, and filter out entries based on name, event type, event's highest ticket price, and venue's state.**
+Users can specify the data fetched from the API with the search feature, and filter out entries based on name, event type, event's highest ticket price, and venue's state.
+In addition it provides a chart of the average ticket cost for the dataset of events based on the date of the event.
+Users can click on a event's title to see a webpage that has more detailed information about that event.**

-Time spent: **96** hours spent in total
+Time spent: **72** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The list displays a list of data fetched using an API call**
-- [x] **Data uses the useEffect React hook and async/await syntax**
-- [x] **The app dashboard includes at least three summary statistics about the data such as**
+- [x] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [x] _The total number of fetched events, the fetched events' average highest price for tickets (total ticket prices/# events that had ticket prices), and fetched entries' most common event type_
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [x] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: